google/applied-machine-learning-intensive/v2/07_capstone/00_capstone_project_introduction/capstone_project_introduction.md

 # Final Presentations

-* Project demo or presentation should adhere to the following format and cover all the points here:
- * Overview of the project and the problem it seeks to solve, if applicable
- * Conclusions and findings
- * Things that went well, things that did not go well, and lessons learned
- * Next steps, if applicable
 * Presentations should be 15 minutes each plus five minutes for questions.
 Each member of the team should present for roughly the same amount of time.
 * Presentations should be visually interesting but also follow best practices for verbal presentation skills.
 Namely, it is important for all points to be conveyed clearly.
 * You will have an opportunity to present to the instructional team during the 2-3 days leading up to final presentations.
-It's recommended that you incorporate their feedback.

 <!--
 Final presentations should include an overview of the project and the problem it seeks to solve, conclusions and findings, lessons learned, and a brief discussion of what went well and what didn't go well.
 It should include any next steps your team has as you consider future developments for your project.

 Each team's presentation should last 15 minutes, and there will be an additional five minutes allowed for Q&A. Every team member is expected to present for roughly the same amount of time.
 Please consider presentation best practices and make a presentation that is visually interesting and one that conveys your points clearly.

-You will have opportunities to practice your presentation for instructional staff, and we recommend taking advantage of those opportunities to refine your team's presentation.
+It is important to practice your presentation several times to ensure that it is very high-quality.
+It will also help you prepare your timings and transitions.
+Students often underestimate the amount of practice that goes into a professional presentation, so practice practice practice!!
+You will also have opportunities to practice your presentation for instructional staff, and we recommend taking advantage of those opportunities to refine your team's presentation.
 -->

 ---